W427697/Discord-/docs/src/pages/formats/component-story-format/index.md

 Story functions can be annotated with a `story` object to define story-level [decorators](../../basics/writing-stories/#decorators) and [parameters](../../basics/writing-stories/#parameters), and also to define the `name` of the story.

-The `name` is useful if you want to use names with spaces, names that correspond to restricted keywords in Javascript, or names that collide with other variables in the file.
+The `name` is useful if you want to use names not in [start case](https://en.wikipedia.org/wiki/Letter_case#Stylistic_or_specialised_usage), names that correspond to restricted keywords in Javascript, or names that collide with other variables in the file.
 If it's not specified, the export name will be used instead.

 ```js
 export const simple = () => <MyComponent prop1={val1} />;